 10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com

 10 Tips for Swimming with Whales in Tonga

-Advice for Whale Swimming in Tonga
+Advice for Having the Best Whale Swim in Tonga

 1. Tonga’s Island Groups Have Slightly Different Whale Seasons

 First things first, if you want to swim with whales in Tonga, you need to visit at the right time.
-In general, the whale season in Tonga is between June and October, but the season is slightly shorter in the island groups of Ha’apai and Vava’u whose season is mid-July to mid-October.
+In general, the whale season in Tonga is between July and October, but the season is slightly shorter in the island groups of Ha’apai and Vava’u whose season is from mid-July to mid-October.
 ‘Eua, on the other hand, has a season that often extends into November.
-So check out the whale season for each island group in When is the Whale Season in Tonga?
+So check out the whale season for each island group in our guide, When is the Whale Season in Tonga?

+10 Tips for Swimming with Whales in Tonga(c) tongapocketguide.com